 SWKS COVID-19 UPDATE Majority of area sees increase in confirmed cases

-Of the Finney County cases, there has been an increase to 15 individuals currently hospitalized as of Wednesday, and there has been a total to 53 deaths.
-A total of 13,850 cases have tested negative for COVID-19.
-There are 31 cases pending as of Wednesday.
+Of the Finney County cases, there has been a decrease to 14 individuals currently hospitalized as of Friday, and there has been a total to 53 deaths.
+A total of 13,926 cases have tested negative for COVID-19.
+There are 26 cases pending as of Friday.
 The positivity rate has increased to 25.6 percent as of Monday.

 The Finney County Health Department updates the positivity rate on Mondays.